hshi74/robocraft/README.md

 # RoboCraft: Learning to See, Simulate, and Shape Elasto-Plastic Object with Graph Networks

+## DEPRECATED: Please see the dev branch for an improved version of the RoboCraft codebase, especially if you're interested in real-world experiments!
+I'm actively maintaining this codebase, feel free to open an issue or shoot me an email (hshi74@stanford.edu) if you have any questions!

 ## Overview

 This is the codebase of [RoboCraft](http://hxu.rocks/robocraft/) in the simulator.